 4. Pour into moulds or line a small, shallow, flat-bottomed dish with parchment, fill with chocolate.
 Allow chocolate to set until hardened in a cool place.
 You can rush the process by chilling in the refrigerator (probably another technique no-no).
-Once hardened, chop or break chocolate into desired sized chunks.
-I found these great silicon ice cube tray at Ikea and on Amazon and use them as moulds.
-Once hardened the bars pop out with ease.
+Once hardened, pop our of molds and chop or break chocolate into desired sized chunks.

 5. Store in an airtight container in refrigerator.